David K. Holger, Dean

 A graduate student who feels that a course grade has been unjustly assigned, and whose attempts to resolve the matter with the instructor have failed, may appeal through the grievance procedures described in the Graduate College Handbook.

 If a graduate student does not maintain a cumulative 3.0 grade point average on all course work taken, exclusive of research credit, he or she may be placed on academic probation by the Dean of the Graduate College.
 Grades earned by graduate students in undergraduate courses are included in the calculation of the grade point average.
 Academic probation judgments are made on the basis of grades in course work only.
 New, first-term graduate students who fall below a 3.0 GPA at the end of their first semester will be given a one term grace period to bring their grades back to a 3.0 GPA.
 These students will receive a warning letter from the Graduate College.

-While on academic probation a student will not be admitted to candidacy for a degree and if appointed to a graduate assistantship, the student will not receive a Graduate College tuition scholarship.
+While on academic probation a student will not be admitted to candidacy for a degree and if appointed to a graduate assistantship, the student will not receive a Graduate tuition scholarship unless approval is given by the student’s academic college.
 If a student is to qualify for a tuition scholarship, he/she must be removed from probation by the tenth class day of the term.

 To insure that registration does not take place without a review by the program, the Graduate College places a hold on future registrations by a student on probation.
 Before the student registers for each term, the program must review his or her record and recommend in writing if the Graduate College should permit further registration.
 Before graduation is approved, the student must complete all courses listed on the program of study with a minimum grade of C and have achieved a 3.0 GPA or greater.